 - Super excited to have completed the challenge

-- Had only one the low point mid-week when the weather sucked and I felt like I was mindlessly riding just to log kilometers (which I was)
+- I had only one the low point mid-week when the weather sucked and I felt like I was mindlessly riding just to log kilometers (which I was)

 - I can only ride the Chilly Hilly course so many times